-Online Order Name/Abbreviation: GC Surveillance Confirm/GC Surveill
+Online Order Name/Abbreviation: Neisseria gonorrhoeae Confirmation/N. gonorrhoeae Confirm

-This order is for required surveillance sample submission.
+This order is for the submission of the required surveillance sample.
 For diagnostic ID testing, see "Bacterial Isolate Culture/ID, Aerobic."
-Be sure to indicate suspected organism in the additional information on the order.
+Please specify the suspected organism in the additional information section of the order.

 NOTE: For public health surveillance, please submit all N. gonorrhoeae isolates to the laboratory.
-This is at no cost to the submitter
+This is at no cost to the submitter.